I heard the Lord speak to me through His still, small voice, “Are you willing to be involved in the underground church?”

 God’s original design was for home groups to be foundational to every other aspect of church life.
 They provide a place where the lost can be led to Christ, demons can be cast out, the sick can be healed and a strong biblical foundation can be laid in the lives of new believers.
-Home group ministry teams will actually provide the bulk of the work in equipping the saints, including teaching and pastoring.
+Home group ministry teams will actually provide the bulk of the work in equipping the saints.
+This will include teaching and pastoring.
 Rather than being isolated units, the home churches serve as ideal vehicles to incorporate new believers into larger congregations.

 Running a Rescue Shop

 The church is not primarily a hospital; it is an army.
-Although armies do have medical units, they are for the purpose of getting the soldiers healed so they can get out on the battlefield and destroy the enemy.
+Although armies do have medical units, they are for the purpose of getting the soldiers healed so they can go back to the battlefield and destroy the enemy.
 The focus is not the medical unit.
-The focus is on the battle and in winning the war.
+The focus is on winning the war.
 We are in a spiritual war!
 We do not have time to sit around and play church like children play war games.
-We need to rise up in faith and be the church and destroy the works of darkness in Jesus’ name!
+We need to rise up in faith, be the church, and destroy the works of darkness in Jesus’ name!

 The Jethro Principle

-At one point Moses was wearing himself out by continually listening to and solving the disputes and dilemmas which arose among the Israelites (see Exodus 18:13-26).
+At one point, Moses was wearing himself out by continually listening to and solving the disputes and dilemmas which arose among the Israelites (see Exodus 18:13-26).
 He was weighed down by the responsibilities that came with serving more than three million people.
-The Israelites were burdened by having to wait day after day for Moses to hear their case.
-This reminds me of many pastors today.
-Many church leaders are nearing burnout, as they try all by themselves to juggle the crushing ministry responsibilities of the church.
+The Israelites, in turn, were burdened by having to wait day after day for Moses to hear their case.
+This reminds me of many pastors today who are nearing burnout as they try all by themselves to juggle the crushing ministry responsibilities of the church.

 The early apostles understood the principle of delegation Moses had used many years before.
 During the great revival that took place in the book of Acts, the apostles soon found it necessary to delegate authority and responsibility to others so they could concentrate on their top priority—prayer and the ministry of the Word (see Acts 6:1-4).

 Many times today, those in primary leadership in the church are so caught up in management that they do not have time to pray and give clear direction to the work of God.
-Applying the Jethro principle to the local church today would result in the delegation of authority and responsibility to believers on the “front-lines” of ministry, who are best prepared to make such decisions anyway.
+Applying the Jethro principle to the local church would result in the delegation of authority and responsibility to believers on the “front-lines” of ministry, who are best prepared to make such decisions anyway.
 Unless pastors can release responsibility and authority to the servant-leaders at a small group level, this principle will not work.
-Although local elders or pastors are responsible before the Lord for God’s people in the cells, the cell leaders must be released and trusted with the care of the people of God within their cell.
+Although local elders or pastors are responsible before the Lord for God’s people, small group leaders must be released and trusted with the care of the people of God within their groups.

 When David Yonggi Cho from Seoul, Korea, was at our church for a pastors’ conference, I talked to him about the need to release local leadership in a small group setting.
 I will never forget his response.
 “Many pastors are threatened,” he said.
 “They are afraid to release their people.”